A lifetime passion for Dance…

 We are absolutely delighted to announce that SOSA & Starlets Community Interest Company has been awarded funding by Sport England to support their Tackling Inequalities Funding project.

-We will be delivering this project via on-demand services and live sessions.
+We will be delivering this project via on-demand services on our website, and with live online and face-to-face sessions.

-The project will also create additional content for care home staff, carers or activity coordinators to develop understanding of the concept and building confidence on how to facilitate the sessions, which gives the project longevity should COVID restrictions continue in vulnerable settings.
+The project will also create additional content for care home staff, carers and activity coordinators, to develop understanding of the concept and building confidence on how to facilitate dance sessions, which gives the project longevity should COVID restrictions continue in vulnerable settings.

 ☏ 07715 252524